What is a Toner and What Does It Do?

 I also love the Etude House Moistful Collagen Toner.
 This toner has been around for years and people (including me) really love it.
 Formulated with collagen, this toner packs immense hydration to your skin.
 Also as a side note, Etude House is also a Korean brand and they make makeup in the cutest packaging!

-The third toner is one you can find at your local Target: Pixi Glow Tonic.
+The third toner is one you can find at your local Target or drug store: Pixi Glow Tonic.
 This toner is a cult beauty favorite.
 It contains glycolic acid to gently exfoliate the skin and contains no alcohol.
 My skin did look glowy when I was using this so I definitely recommend it as a low cost toner.

 The last toner I’ll recommend is one you can also find at Target: Thayers Witch Hazel Toner.
 The witch hazel ingredient in this toner provides the skin with antioxidants to help keep your skin clear and glowing.
 I’ve really enjoyed this as well!